 So that’s perhaps a slight exaggeration but the population’s language skills are pretty impressive.
 The three official languages of Luxembourg are French, German and the national language Luxembourgish.
 Most people also speak English.
 With my hard to hide Scottish accent it was nice to be able to speak French with zero judgement.
 Almost half of the Luxembourg workforce commute from other countries, mainly Belgium and Germany.

 4. It also has a gazillion castles

-Luxembourg is one of the smallest countries in the world but is said to be home to over 100 castles.
+Even though it is home to over 100 castles., Luxembourg is one of the smallest countries in the world.
 From fairytale turrets to medieval ruins, Luxembourg has plenty of history to explore.
 You can find a list of the top 10 castles to visit in Luxembourg via Culture Trip.